Financial-Times/x-dash/packages/x-handlebars/readme.md

 ## Usage

-A single helper function will be registered to load x-dash component packages or local modules.
+A single helper function (`x`) will be registered to load x-dash component packages or local compatible modules.

-Installed packages will be loaded from the `@financial-times` scope and are specified using the `package` option.
+Installed packages will be loaded from the `@financial-times` scope and are specified using the `package` argument.

-Local modules are resolved relative to the project root and are specified using the `local` option.
+Local modules are resolved relative to the project root and are specified using the `local` argument.

-If a module has multiple named exports then the specific component to use may be specified using the `component` option.
+If a module has multiple named exports then the specific function to use may be specified with the `component` argument.

-For example, to render a teaser component from the [x-teaser paackage][teaser]:
+For example, to render a teaser component from the [x-teaser package][teaser]:

 ```handlebars
 <div class="teaser-container">